• Skip to primary navigation

 Saravana Bhavan Hotel Style Sambar

-Hotel Style Sambar is a tasty, flavourful gravy made by cooking dal, veggies & spices that mimics the famous hotel chain sambar in Tamil Nadu.
-Saravana Bhavan Hotel Style Sambar is a great side for Idli, Dosa, Uttappam & Upma that could be easily reciprocated at home with this recipe.
+Hotel Style Sambar is a tasty, flavorful side dish made by cooking dal, veggies & spices.
+This Saravana Bhavan Style Sambar is inspired by the famous Tamil Nadu hotel and brings that same taste home.
+It is a great side for Idli, Dosa, Uttappam & Upma that could be easily reciprocated at home with this recipe.

 Servings2 people